Michael Jackson Juror Believes Singer Sexually Abused Wade Robson & Macaulay Culkin, Per ‘Radar’

 “His father mistreated him.
 Yes, he was guilty, and he did a lot of that stuff.
 But he had a hard life, and his mother was the only one that was there every day.
 She was a very sweet woman,” Eleanor added.

-Meanwhile, Cook claims that she believes Jackson should have been sent to jail over the charges as a punishment for his sexual abuse, but that she eventually decided to vote “not guilty” with the rest of the jury because she and another like-minded juror realized that they weren’t going to be able to change the other’s minds.
+Meanwhile, Cook claims that she believes Jackson should have been sent to jail over the charges as a punishment for his sexual abuse, but that she eventually decided to vote “not guilty” with the rest of the jury.
+She and another like-minded juror realized that they weren’t going to be able to change the other’s minds.
 “We gave in,” she admitted.

 Michael was acquitted of all the charges, and the testimony of Wade Robson and Macaulay Culkin helped him escape punishment.

 Just four years later, in 2009, Jackson died following an accidental overdose.
-Nearly ten years following his death, Leaving Neverland details the horrific and graphic abuse that Robson and Safechuck claim they suffered at the singer’s hands from the time they were young boys until they were teenagers.
+Nearly 10 years following his death, Leaving Neverland details the horrific and graphic abuse that Robson and Safechuck claim they suffered at the singer’s hands — from the time they were young boys, until they were teenagers.

 Meanwhile, Michael Jackson’s family continues to maintain his innocence.